What are the costs of owning your own parrot?

-If your bird requires their blood to be taken for examination this could cost up to £70, X-rays for £100+.
+If your bird requires their blood to be taken for the examination this could cost up to £70, X-rays for £100+.
 An anaesthetic may be required for small things like beak and nail trimming, this could be anything upwards of £20.
 This is of course all very dependant on where you live in the UK and the vet’s own rate’s.

 Buying parrot food

-Cost of parrot food will vary depending on the brand, quantity and quality.
+The cost of parrot food will vary depending on the brand, quantity and quality.
 Don’t get sucked into the old marketing tricks of buying for quantity, try your parrot out on a few items with small quantities in case they don’t like it.
 Find out what they like and look to vary it according to their tastes.
-We haven’t priced any products for you as we think you need to locate a supplier close to you for convenience, however we do recommend you look at 3 different suppliers to ensure you know what your paying is reasonable.
+We haven’t priced any products for you as we think you need to locate a supplier close to you for convenience, however, we do recommend you look at 3 different suppliers to ensure you know what your paying is reasonable.
 A typical parrot diet should consist of 1/3 seed mix, 1/3 pellets and 1/3 fruit and veg/human foods.

 These bags might contain: